david-beauchesne/ThesePhD/chapitre4/chap4.md

 to all driver types.
 Of particular concern are two clusters capturing most exposure hotspots and that show the convergence of contrasting cumulative exposure profiles at the head of the Laurentian Channel.
 Sharing knowledge of drivers emerged as a priority to facilitate future environmental assessment efforts.
-We thus launch eDrivers, an open knowledge platform gathering experts committed to structuring, standardizing and sharing knowledge on drivers of environmental change in support of holistic science and management. eDrivers was built on a series of guiding principles upholding existing data management and open science standards.
+We thus launch *eDrivers*, an open knowledge platform gathering experts committed to structuring, standardizing and sharing knowledge on drivers of environmental change in support of holistic science and management. *eDrivers* was built on a series of guiding principles upholding existing data management and open science standards.
 We therefore expect it to evolve through time to address knowledge gaps and refine current driver layers.
-Ultimately, we believe that eDrivers represents a much needed solution that could radically influence broad scale research and management practices by increasing knowledge accessibility and interoperability.
+Ultimately, we believe that *eDrivers* represents a much needed solution that could radically influence broad scale research and management practices by increasing knowledge accessibility and interoperability.